Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/troubleshooting.md

 set UNITY_PYTHON_CLIENT_LOGFILE=d:\temp\mylog.txt
 ```

-## Using a Python That is Compatible With Shotgun
+## OSX: Using a Python That is Compatible With Shotgun
 1. It is recommended to set your Out-of-process Python to the one that ships with
 Shotgun Desktop.
 In order to do so, Open the Python Settings (Edit/Projects Settings/Python):
 ![Python Settings](images/python_settings.png)